Misty Silhouettes Of Bamboo Leaves And Blood Red Dragonflies On Sheer Black Silk.

 Look, my dresser, my watch, a few bells, and this kyodai that I restored.
 But let’s be honest.
 Did you actually need me to tell you what you can see through it, or are you wondering what that plate of dust is, too, because you can see it just fine?
 (It catches incense dust.
 Do not snort that.)

 So why did I call this entry “bog witch?”
 Well, if a bog witch were going to wear a kimono, it would probably be this one.
-I don’t own very many komon because they usually bore me and blaaaaaah, but I was attached to this one so hard when I first saw it that I actually smashed that Buy It Now button before I even bothered to look through all of the detailed photos.
-I’ve never made that mistake, but at least this time it didn’t bite me in the ass.
+I don’t own very many komon because they usually bore me and blaaaaaah, but I was attached to this one so hard when I first saw it.
+It’s so ethereal.
+I feel otherworldly in it.

 This is wonderfully decorated sha silk with ghostly white sasa (bamboo leaves) and brilliantly blood red tombo (dragonflies).
 The perfect everyday wear for any bog witch, really.